 Professional Science Master in Applied Science and Technology degree

 A Professional Science Master's degree, or PSM, is an industry-focused graduate program designed for students to pursue advanced training in the sciences, while simultaneously developing professional skills highly valued by employers.

 • Practical, real-world application and in-demand business skills for career advancement.

 • A unique professional program designed to prepare students for direct entry into a variety of science-related career options in industry, business, government and nonprofit organizations.
 Graduates are equipped with skills that will help them progress into leadership roles.

 • Cross-disciplinary education.
-The science-related courses offered reflect the campus' focus on animal health, food safety and security.
-Content areas include animal science, food science, horticulture, consumer science, veterinary biomedical sciences, informatics and technology, engineering, biostatistics, leadership and management, communication, information technology, public policy, finance and economics and creativity.
+The science-related courses focus on animal health, food safety and security.
+Content areas include animal science, food science, horticulture, consumer science, veterinary biomedical sciences, leadership and management.
+Courses in the program include informatics and technology management, agricultural engineering, biostatistics and managerial finance.

 • Short completion time.
 It typically takes two years to earn a degree.